port-labs/port-docs/docs/create-self-service-experiences/create-self-service-experiences.md

 ### Step 2 - setup backend

 Setup the logic responsible to handle the action after it is executed.
+In this step you can also define the payload that will be sent to your handler upon execution.

 The backend logic is yours, so it can do whatever you need it to do.
-Some examples include:

-- Create a pull request for a IaC file with injected values.
-- Trigger a Github Workflow or custom Python/Bash script.
-- Make an API call to one of your internal APIs.

 Port supports many different backends for actions, offering a secure and compliant architecture.

-As part of your backend and its logic implementation, you are able to keep the software catalog up to date by sending API requests or ingesting new data that is tied to the performed action (for example, adding a new service entity in Port once the scaffold process has finished).
+As part of your backend and its logic implementation, you can keep your software catalog up to date by sending API requests or ingesting new data that is tied to the performed action (for example, adding a new service entity in Port once the scaffold process has finished).

 See [Setup backend](/create-self-service-experiences/setup-backend/) for instructions and examples.